florentyvon/Memocktail/README.md

 # Memocktail
-Project of an Android Memory Game about virgin vocktails ingredients.
+Project of an Android Memory Game about virgin cocktails ingredients.

 ## Functions
 - 2 game modes available : Classic & Against the clock